Andy White (drummer): The Beatles

-A 1992 single included both the Starr and White versions.
+A 1992 single includes both the Starr and White versions.
 An easy way to distinguish between the two versions is that White's version features Starr on tambourine; Starr's version does not include a tambourine.
 The Pete Best version of the song, initially thought to be lost, was released for the first time on Anthology 1 (1995).
 "P.S.
 I Love You", with White drumming, was released on the "B" side of the "Love Me Do" single, and on the Please Please Me album.

 In a 2012 BBC interview, White claimed that during the 11 September session he also played on a recording of "Please Please Me", and that this performance was used on the hit single: "From the drum sound I can tell that I was on it, because it was a vastly different sound to Ringo's drumset at that time.
 This was before he got the Ludwig kit.
 Each drummer gets an individual sound, first of all by the way they tune the drums and then by the way they play the drums."
-However, he was not present for the final recording on 26 November, and was only hired for the 11 September session.
+In any case, he did not participate in the final recording on 26 November, and was only hired for the 11 September session.

 This was the only time White played with the Beatles, but it was enough to get him "into the history books", and the distinction of being one of the so-called "fifth Beatles".
 White said that on that day in the studio the only members of the Beatles he worked with were Paul McCartney and John Lennon, because they were the songwriters.
 "They didn't use any written music, and what I had to do was play the routines with them to get an idea what they wanted before we could even start recording."